 The College of Ayurvedic Medicine was upgraded to the status of Institute of Indigenous Medicine and affiliated to University of Colombo on 2nd April 1976.
 A curriculum workshop was held in 1983 to formulate the curriculum for degree courses and the senate, University of Colombo approved it.
 The Degree to be conferred on Siddha Medicine is Bachelor of Siddha Medicine and Surgery (BSMS) since 1983.

 Siddha Medical course comprises lectures, practical and clinical studies.
 The location of the Government Ayurvedic Hospital in the adjoining compound is more appropriate to carry out the clinical program.
-The Unit has enough land space for expansion program and infra structure development.
+The Unit has enough land space for expansion programs and infrastructure development.